Disaster recovery in Azure Service Fabric

-- impose automation, prevent manual or out of band changes, and validate specific changes against the actual environment before enacting them
+- Impose automation, prevent manual or out-of-band changes, and validate specific changes against the environment before enacting them.

-- ensure that destructive operations are "soft".
-Soft operations don't take effect immediately or can be undone within some time window
+- Ensure that destructive operations are "soft."
+Soft operations don't take effect immediately or can be undone within a time window.

-Service Fabric provides some mechanisms to prevent operational faults, such as providing role-based access control for cluster operations.
+Service Fabric provides mechanisms to prevent operational faults, such as providing role-based access control for cluster operations.
 However, most of these operational faults require organizational efforts and other systems.
-Service Fabric does provide some mechanism for surviving operational faults, most notably backup and restore for stateful services.
+Service Fabric does provide mechanisms for surviving operational faults, most notably backup and restore for stateful services.

-The goal of Service Fabric is almost always automatic management of failures.
-However, in order to handle some types of failures, services must have additional code.
-Other types of failures should not be automatically addressed because of safety and business continuity reasons.
+The goal of Service Fabric is automatic management of failures.
+But to handle some types of failures, services must have additional code.
+Other types of failures should not be automatically addressed for safety and business continuity reasons.

 Handling single failures

 Single machines can fail for all sorts of reasons.
-Some of these are hardware causes, like power supplies and networking hardware failures.
+Sometimes it's hardware causes, like power supplies and network hardware failures.
 Other failures are in software.
-These include failures of the actual operating system and the service itself.
-Service Fabric automatically detects these types of failures, including cases where the machine becomes isolated from other machines due to network issues.
+These include failures of the operating system and the service itself.
+Service Fabric automatically detects these types of failures, including cases where the machine becomes isolated from other machines because of network problems.

 Regardless of the type of service, running a single instance results in downtime for that service if that single copy of the code fails for any reason.

-In order to handle any single failure, the simplest thing you can do is to ensure that your services run on more than one node by default.
-For stateless services, this can be accomplished by having an
+To handle any single failure, the simplest thing you can do is ensure that your services run on more than one node by default.
+For stateless services, make sure that

-InstanceCount greater than 1.
-For stateful services, the minimum recommendation is always a
+InstanceCount is greater than 1.
+For stateful services, the minimum recommendation is that

-MinReplicaSetSize of at least 3.
+MinReplicaSetSize are both set to 3.
 Running more copies of your service code ensures that your service can handle any single failure automatically.

 Handling coordinated failures

-Coordinated failures can happen in a cluster due to either planned or unplanned infrastructure failures and changes, or planned software changes.
-Service Fabric models infrastructure zones that experience coordinated failures as Fault Domains.
-Areas that will experience coordinated software changes are modeled as Upgrade Domains.
-More information about fault and upgrade domains is in this document that describes cluster topology and definition.
+Coordinated failures in a cluster can be due to either planned or unplanned infrastructure failures and changes, or planned software changes.
+Service Fabric models infrastructure zones that experience coordinated failures as fault domains.
+Areas that will experience coordinated software changes are modeled as upgrade domains.
+For more information about fault domains, upgrade domains, and cluster topology, see Describe a Service Fabric cluster by using Cluster Resource Manager.

-By default Service Fabric considers fault and upgrade domains when planning where your services should run.
-By default, Service Fabric tries to ensure that your services run across several fault and upgrade domains so if planned or unplanned changes happen your services remain available.
+By default, Service Fabric considers fault and upgrade domains when planning where your services should run.
+By default, Service Fabric tries to ensure that your services run across several fault and upgrade domains so that if planned or unplanned changes happen, your services remain available.

-Upgrade Domains are useful for modeling areas where software is going to be upgraded at the same time.
-Because of this, Upgrade Domains also often define the boundaries where software is taken down during planned upgrades.
+Upgrade domains are useful for modeling areas where software will be upgraded at the same time.
+Because of this, upgrade domains also often define the boundaries where software is taken down during planned upgrades.
 Upgrades of both Service Fabric and your services follow the same model.
-For more on rolling upgrades, upgrade domains, and the Service Fabric health model that helps prevent unintended changes from impacting the cluster and your service, see these documents:
+For more information on rolling upgrades, upgrade domains, and the Service Fabric health model that helps prevent unintended changes from affecting the cluster and your service, see:

 Handling simultaneous hardware or software failures